 - Bohr's line "Whereas you, my dear Heisenberg, never managed to contribute to the death of one single solitary person in all your life."
 You can just hear his regret.

-- The only show at which I've truely damn near broke down and sobbed was the original play Trust, as produced by the Lookingglass Theatre Company.
+- The play and film Trust, as produced by the Lookingglass Theatre Company.
 Watching a happy nuclear family unravel completely because of a child's trust in people had me swimming in my own tears and trying not to make any noise.
 It's powerful stuff.